rajat2502/ESlint-GitHub-Action/README.md

           git push
 ```
 - Replace the name and email Address with your own email address.
-- Create a file in the `.github` folder of your project.
+- Create a file in the `.github/workflows` folder of your project.
 - Name the file `lint.yml` or any other name (The extension of the file should be .yml or .yaml).
 - Make any commit to see it in Action!